dbooth-boston/rdf-pipeline/RDF-Pipeline/t/tests/0002_Changed_max/ReadMe.txt

-This follows test 0001 to test that a change to the max node causes the downstread nodes to be updated.
+This shows that :max's updater is not run after the first time, because it has no inputs/dependsOn.